 The Enhanced Bus Service Alternative, when combined with past and present projects and reasonably foreseeable future actions, would modify the landscape character of Little Cottonwood Canyon to become incrementally more developed.
-Because the alternative would not include any topographic changes along the road, except for the mid-canyon snow sheds and trailhead improvements, the Enhanced Bus Service Alternative would have limited additive cumulative effects.
+Because the alternative would not include any topographic changes along the road except for the mid-canyon snow sheds, trailhead improvements, and two proposed bus stops, the Enhanced Bus Service Alternative would have limited additive cumulative effects.

 With the avalanche mitigation alternatives, the local viewshed adjacent to the mid-canyon snow sheds would be modified, and the snow sheds would be visually dominant as viewed from key observation point (KOP) locations (see Chapter 17, Visual Resources).
 The trailhead improvements associated with the trailhead parking alternatives would be visually subordinate in the landscape except for the improvements at the Lisa Falls Trailhead, which would be more visually prominent in the landscape.
 The Grit Mill and Climbing Master Plan Project and the trailhead improvements associated with the trailhead parking alternatives would have an overall beneficial impact to visual resources by increasing access to high-quality natural settings.
+The two bus stops would be located in areas with current resort or urban development and would not change the visual landscape.